• Chef Recipes

 adding soy sauce to the wok containing the vegetables and rice noodles, for the easy Asian vegetable stir fry rice noodles recipe

-10. Add the soy and vinegar.
+10. Add the soy sauce and rice vinegar.

 the cooked vegetables and rice noodles being tossed in the wok with soy sauce for the easy Asian vegetable stir fry rice noodles recipe